zzzzwwww/PakePlus-iOS/README.md

 <h1 align="center">PakePlus-iOS</h1>
 <p align="center"><strong>Turn any webpage into a desktop or mobile app in just 9 minutes.
 Simple and easy to use.</strong></p>

-<div align="left">PakePlus supports Mac, Windows, and Linux, and will soon support Android and iOS.
+<div align="left">PakePlus supports Mac, Windows, and Linux, and support Android and iOS.
 There’s no need to install complex dependencies locally— all you need is a Github Token.
 Plus, PakePlus is only about 5MB in size.
 For the latest version, please see the <a href="[#popular-packages](https://github.com/Sjj1024/PakePlus/releases)">release page</a>. or visit: <a href="https://pakeplus.pages.dev" target="_blank">PakePlus Web</a>.
 Check the README for information on <a href="#popular-packages">popular packages</a> and <a href="#development">custom development</a>.
 Feel free to share your suggestions in the <a href="https://github.com/Sjj1024/PakePlus/discussions">discussion area</a>.</div>

 https://github.com/user-attachments/assets/b88bf541-0b26-4020-9eec-da79e1734fc9

 ## Features

--   🎐 About 20 times smaller than Electron packages (approximately 5MB!)，It is 10 times faster in performance.
+-   🎐 Approximately 20 times smaller than Electron (less than 5MB!) and 10 times faster.
--   🚀 Powered by Rust and Tauri, PakePlus is lighter and faster than JS-based frameworks.
+-   🚀 Built with Rust Tauri, PakePlus is lighter and faster than JavaScript-based frameworks.
--   📦 Rich built-in feature packs—supporting shortcuts, immersive windows, and minimal customization.
+-   📦 Comes with rich built-in features — supports shortcuts, immersive windows, and minimalist customization.
--   👻 PakePlus is just a simple tool—using Tauri to replace older packaging methods，It supports cross - platform desktops and will support mobile devices soon..
+-   👻 PakePlus is a minimalist tool that replaces traditional packaging with Tauri for cross-platform desktop apps.
+-   📲 Uses native frameworks to package Android and iOS apps — smaller and faster than Tauri2.
--   🤗 PakePlus is easy to use; all you need is a GitHub Token to get a desktop app.
+-   🤗 Easy to use — just one GitHub Token is all you need to get a desktop app.
--   🌹 No need to install complex dependencies locally; use Github Action for cloud-based auto-packaging.
+-   🌹 No need to install complex dependencies locally — use GitHub Actions for cloud-based automatic packaging.
--   🌎 Supports internationalization, user-friendly for a global audience, and it follows your system language automatically.
+-   🧑‍🤝‍🧑 Internationalization support — automatically follows your system language.
--   💡 Supports custom js injection. you can write your own js code to inject into the page.
+-   💡 Supports custom JavaScript injection — write your own JS to inject into the page.
--   🎨 ui is more beautiful, more comfortable to use.
+-   🎨 Beautiful and user-friendly UI — better experience for beginners, supports Chinese names for packaging.
--   📡 It can be directly used on the web side, but the client-side has more powerful functions.
+-   📡 Usable directly via the web, but the client offers stronger functionality and is recommended.
--   🔐 Data security.
-Your token is only saved locally on your device and will not be uploaded to the server.
-Your projects are also safely stored in your own Git repository.
+-   🔐 Data security — your token is stored only locally, and your project stays safely in your own Git repo.
--   🍀 Support static file / vue / React packaging.
-Just drop your dist directory or index.html in, and it becomes a client.
-Why limit it to a website?
+-   🍀 Supports static file packaging — drop in a compiled dist folder or index.html from Vue/React to create a client app.
--   🐞 Supports debug mode.
-Whether it is in preview or release, you can find bugs and eliminate bugs.
+-   🐞 Debug mode supported — find and eliminate bugs during preview or release.
+-   💬 If you run into any issues, feel free to join our technical community for help.

+## Use Cases

+-   Have a website?
+Instantly turn it into a app and elevate its appearance.
+-   Have a Vue/React project and don’t want to buy a server?
+Package it as a desktop app.
+-   Want your Cocos game to run as a cross-platform client?
+No problem.
+-   Need to build your Unity project as a cross-platform client?
+Also no problem.
+-   Hide your website address from casual sharing or bots scraping your content.
+-   For internal company platforms — restrict access to your site via a dedicated client only.
+-   Turn any website into your custom client — inject JS for automation and custom features.
+-   Annoyed by website ads?
+Hide them with powerful JS.
+-   Want to use Tauri2 but the environment is too heavy?
+Use PakePlus instead!

 ## Popular Packages